craftingcity/The-Known-World/An Ode to My Love.md

 She can't help it.
 The mark left by the Predator she found that night itches.
 It feels too good not to scratch.

-Timid, scarred, and more vulnerable than she has ever wanted to be, she approaches the Mouse some time later.
+Timid, scarred, and more vulnerable than she has ever wanted to be, she approaches the Mouse some time later to scratch that itch.

-"Would you run?" she asks her.

-"If I wanted to stay" she clarifies.
+And for a time, just her presence is enough.
+Every time the Dog sees the Mouse, she can't help but lap up her presence.
+She radiates beauty, and yet she does not shadow her fellows.
+She wields knowledge like a practiced blade, sharper than any measure.
+She holds strong and fast, a bastion of her ideals, and the reckoner of all who oppose her.

+The Dog would become overwhelmed.
+The itch and the ache would only rest when she was with the one who had marked her.

+And the Mouse must know, surely she feels it too.
+She must be able to feel when the Dog itches and aches for her.

+The Dog wants her to.

+The Dog wants to mark the Mouse